devdanielsun/pollor/README.md

 * node.js `18.x.x` >= `21.3.0`
 * .NET `8.x`

-### Start project through Microsoft Visual Studio 2022

-Clone the project and open the folder in the program.
-And just hit `> Start`

-### Start project manually through CLI
+## Run project on local machine

 Make sure the .env files are made and contain the correct values, and the mysql database is running.

+### Start backend project (method 1) through Microsoft Visual Studio 2022

+Open the folder '/pollor.Backend' in the VS Studio.
+Select the project and hit `> Start`

+### Start backend project (method 2) manually through CLI

-Next to that those two commands should be enough the start both the server and client.
+Open the CLI and nagivate to '/pollor.Backend'.
+Execute these commands to start both the server and client.

 1. `cd pollor.Server`
 2. `dotnet run --launch-profile https`

+### Start frontend on its own
+Open /pollor.Frontend in Visual Studo Code.
+Execute these commands:

+1. `npm i`
+2. `npm run dev`

 ---